-The Ministry of Health (MOH) is the main authority responsible for the provision of health care for people living in the Sultanate of Oman.
-As part of its persistent endeavor to improve health plans, the Ministry has aligned its organizational chart with the strategies and objectives that were developed in 1990, which are summarized as follows:
+The Ministry of Health (MOH) is the principal authority responsible for providing healthcare services to the population of the Sultanate of Oman.
+As part of its sustained commitment to advancing national health plans, the Ministry aligned its organizational structure with the strategies and objectives developed in 1990, which are summarized as follows:

 -

-Decentralization of health services and decision-making in technical, administrative, and financial affairs.
+Decentralization of healthcare services and decision-making across technical, administrative, and financial functions.

 -